chpock/tdom/README.md

 tDOM was started by Jochen Loewer (loewerj@hotmail.com) and developed by Jochen and Rolf Ade (rolf@pointsman.de) with contributions by Zoran Vasiljevic (zv@archiware.com).
-Since more than a dozen years it is maintained and developed by Rolf Ade.
+Since more than two decades it is maintained and developed by Rolf Ade.

 ### ... ahh, Licensing!!